NinaCrnivec/NinaCrnivec.github.io/_pages/publications.md

 _2015_

 **Črnivec, N.**: Dependence of tropical cyclone intensification on latitude and sea surface temperature.
-Master thesis, Ludwig-Maximilians University of Munich, 09/2015.
+Master thesis, Ludwig-Maximilians University of Munich, September 2015.